LOLER Northern Ireland

 Design and construction requirements for workplace lifting equipment

-Almost all lifting equipment used by people at work comes within scope of the Machinery Directive.
+Almost all lifting equipment used by people at work comes within the scope of the Machinery Directive.
 This Directive, which is implemented in the UK by the Supply of Machinery (Safety) Regulations 2008, requires that equipment is safe when first placed on the market or put into service for the first time.
 Under the Directive, manufacturers of lifting equipment have to design and construct lifting equipment to meet additional specific essential health and safety requirements (EHSRs), to offset hazards through lifting operations and where people are being lifted.
 These requirements are listed in Annex 1 of the Machinery Directive and are repeated in Schedule 2 of the Supply of Machinery (Safety) Regulations (see EHSRs 4 and 6).

-When issuing a Declaration of Conformity for lifting equipment, manufacturers have to assess its design and construction against these requirements, undertaking inspection, examination and testing as necessary to meet them, as well as meeting industry-accepted quality and safety standards.
-The Declaration of Conformity may therefore be a substitute for the initial thorough examination before first use, if the lifting equipment does not depend on post-manufacture assembly or installation conditions.
+When issuing a Declaration of Conformity for lifting equipment, manufacturers have to assess its design and construction against these requirements, undertaking inspection, examination, and testing as necessary to meet them, as well as meeting industry-accepted quality and safety standards.
+The Declaration of Conformity may therefore be a substitute for the initial thorough examination before first use if the lifting equipment does not depend on post-manufacture assembly or installation conditions.